Rewriting /tag/* to /tags/* with Cloudflare Workers

 return fetch(request);

-This uses the Modules style with a basic path check and regex to swap /tag/ for /tags/ before passing the request along.
+This uses modules style with a basic path check, where the regex swaps /tag/ for /tags/ before passing the request along.

 Create the Worker